FlagOpen/FlagEmbedding/README.md

 \*: If you need to search the relevant passages to a query, we suggest to add the instruction to the query; in other cases, no instruction is needed, just use the original query directly.
 In all cases, **no instruction** needs to be added to passages.

-\**: Different embedding model, reranker is a cross-encoder, which cannot be used to generate embedding.
+\**: Different from embedding model, reranker uses question and document as input and directly output similarity instead of embedding.
 To balance the accuracy and time cost, cross-encoder is widely used to re-rank top-k documents retrieved by other simple models.
 For examples, use bge embedding model to retrieve top 100 relevant documents, and then use bge reranker to re-rank the top 100 document to get the final top-3 results.

 ## Frequently asked questions